SnapperGee/day-planner/README.md

 This web app provides 24 one hour slots where notes can be saved associated with a specific time of day.
 By default it shows the hours of 9am to 5pm.

-## [`DayHourSlot`][day hour slot class]
+## [`DayHourSlot`][day hour slot module]

-The `DayHourSlot` class contains most of the functionality of this web app.
-It creates the objects that create each row for each hour of the day.
+The `DayHourSlot` class creates an object used to create the rows of each hour of the day rendered to the viewport.
+It does this by combining its JQuery `HTMLElement` properties to compose each row.
+Each row consists of 3 components:

+1. Time of day
+1. Text area
+1. Save button

+Below shows 3 rows and the 3 separate components that make up each row:

+![Day planner rows][day planner rows]

 ### `DayHourSlot` constructor